 In her current role, Vicky leads organization-wide efforts to ensure that performance management and quality improvement programs are developed and managed using a data driven focus.
 She provides the strategic and tactical direction for the performance management system and ensures alignment of operations with the Strategic Plan.

-Vicky also provides leadership for MHCC networks including the Hallway Group, Youth Council and the Provincial-Territorial Advisory Group.
-These groups provide vital insights for the work that MHCC does.
+Vicky also provides leadership for the Provincial-Territorial Advisory Group on Mental Health and Substance Use.
+This group provides vital insights for the work that MHCC does.

 Prior to joining the MHCC Vicky had a proven track record at the national and regional level developing and managing balanced scorecards, evaluating and reporting on organizational performance, managing projects, and collaborating with stakeholders.